 Finally, individuals must appear in court on their court date.
 Failing to do so is a forfeiture of whatever collateral the bondsman or bond agency holds.
 Additionally, it either means the bondsman will have to pay the bond in full or arrest and surrender the defendant to the courts.
 This is often when a bounty hunter may be employed.
 If there are questions regarding the implications of failing to appear in court, individuals should consult a Fort Lauderdale criminal lawyer for help.

 Additional Conditions That Must Be Met When Temporarily Released

 According to our Fort Lauderdale criminal lawyer, sometimes, the court will set additional conditions for a suspect to bond out of jail.
 These usually depend on the factors surrounding the crime they committed and for which they are facing criminal charges.

 - avoiding contact with any victims or witnesses involved in the case;

 - maintaining sobriety from drugs and alcohol;

 - checking in daily with a court official or representative.

 In severe cases, it could even include GPS monitoring or an ankle bracelet to ensure suspects don’t leave town during the bail period.

-Get Legal Help from a Fort Lauderdale Criminal Lawyer
+Get Legal Help From Our Experienced Fort Lauderdale Criminal Lawyer